Azure/azure-iot-cli-extension/CONTRIBUTING.md

 > IMPORTANT: Ensure you keep the Python virtual environment you created above.
 It is required for development.

+After following the videos, ensure you have:

+1. Python virtual environment

+2. Functional development az cli

 #### Environment Variables

 It is recommended that you set the following environment variables in a way such that they are persisted through machine restarts